Why Do Birds Matter?

 From authors to ornithologists, avian enthusiasts share their thoughts.

-For our March-April 2013 issue, we asked a variety of avian enthusiasts why birds matter.
-We were thrilled with the responses, which ranged from poetic to practical, and personal to global.
+Editor's Note: When we asked a variety of avian enthusiasts why birds matter, we were thrilled with the responses, which ranged from poetic to practical, and personal to global.
 Hollywood director Wes Craven gave his two cents, as did field guide author David Sibley, activist Bill McKibben, authors Barbara Kingsolver and Terry Tempest Williams, and so many more—including Audubon staff and members from around the country.
 We want to hear from you, too, so join the conversation in the comments section.

 Birds make any place a chance for discovery, they make a garden seem wild, they are a little bit of wilderness coming into a city park, and for a bird watcher every walk is filled with anticipation.
 What feathered jewel might drop out of the sky next?
 David Sibley, Author